-Time-based restricted shares vest in equal amounts on the second and third anniversaries of their grant date.
-Performance-based restricted shares ("PBRSs") may be earned over a three-year period based on the Company's Return on Average Equity ("ROAE") and Total Shareholder Return ("TSR") performance relative to the Performance Peer Group (defined in "Use of Competitive Data" on page 33), as described in more detail below.
+Time-based units vest in equal amounts on each anniversary of their grant date over three years.
+Performance-based units ("PRSUs") may be earned over a three-year period based on the Company's Return on Average Equity ("ROAE") and Total Shareholder Return ("TSR") performance relative to the Performance Peer Group (defined in "Use of Competitive Data" on page 35), as described in more detail below.

-The following awards were granted under the 2021 LTIP to the NEOs:
+The following awards were granted under the 2022 LTIP to the NEOs: